Heartbeat Monitoring

 • Add timeout and retry logic to your ping requests

-• Use curl with --max-time 10 --retry 3 options
+• Use curl with --max-time 10 --retry 3

 • Check firewall settings on your server